Privacy Policy

 You may be a past candidate or a candidate in process or you may have participated in our recruitment or other similar events.

-You may provide Personal Data to us by email, post, telephone, face to face during meetings or at our events or through our website; or
+You may provide personal data to us by email, post, telephone, face to face or online during meetings or at events, or through our website; or

-The Personal Data we collect about candidates includes: first name, maiden name, last name, username or similar identifier, marital status, title, date of birth and gender, right to work, social security/national insurance number, nationality, employment and education history, skills proficiency, references, or qualifications information contained in your resume/CV, or written records of our conversations or meetings.
+The personal data we collect about candidates includes: first name, maiden name, last name, address, telephone number, email address, username or similar identifier, marital status, title, date of birth and gender, right to work, social security/national insurance number, nationality, employment and education history, skills proficiency, references, qualifications information contained in your resume/CV, and records of our conversations or meetings.

-We will ask for your explicit consent before we collect Special Category Personal Data, except in circumstances:
+We will ask for your explicit consent before we collect special category data, except:

 where required by law;